 This may not be an option for a lot of people.
 Some men are blessed with perfect eyesight, while others aren’t.

 It’s interesting how a lot of men who don’t need glasses are actually envious of those who do, simply because of the style benefits.

-If you happen to wear glasses, read on and learn why you must make sure you’re wearing the correct pair.
+If you wear glasses, read on and learn why you must ensure you’re wearing the correct pair.
 If you don’t wear glasses, I’d recommend reading on anyway.
 You may well need them one day.
 Plus, fake glasses are sort of in trend – I’ll say no more about this, as I realize it’s a divisive topic.

 There are a lot of articles out there explaining the importance of choosing the right pair of glasses for your face shape.

 Being bald and having an extra layer of importance placed upon face shape makes the choice of your glasses all the more crucial.

 I’ve written a whole article on shaved heads and glasses – the principles are the same as what we’re talking about here.
 I go into a lot more detail in it, so I won’t delve too deep here.

 But essentially, the main principle is that glasses should be used to add balance to the face shape.
 For instance, frames with sharp lines and geometric contours can be used to add balance to and counteract the smooth lines of a round head shape.

 How much can be done with thinning and balding hair would surprise you.
 You may have some way to go before ending up completely bald.